-Economic activities eligible under taxonomy as a ratio

-Economic activities not authorised within the taxonom

-Exposures to sovereigns as a ratio to total assets

-Derivatives as a ratio to total assets

-Exposures to companies that are not subject to the NF as a ratio to total assets

-Tradina book as a ratio to total assets

-Interbank loans repayable on demand as a ratio to tot

-Total consolidated assets
+Economic activities eligible under taxonomy as a ratio to total assets 23 % Economic activities not authorised within the taxonomy as a ratio to total assets 48 % Exposures to sovereigns as a ratio to total assets 13 % Derivatives as a ratio to total assets 0 % Exposures to companies that are not subject to the NFRD disclosure obligation as a ratio to total assets 1% Trading book as a ratio to total assets 0 % Interbank loans repayable on demand as a ratio to total assets 0 % Total consolidated assets EUR 4,9 billion

-Voluntary disclosure to increase the transparency of prescribed metrics
+\ Voluntary disclosure to increase the transparency of prescribed metrics

 In calculation of the share of the Bank's exposures to taxonomically eligible and ineligible economic activities, the Bank first excluded on-demand interbank loans, nontrading derivative exposures, exposures to central governments, central banks and multinational issuers and exposures to companies which are not required to disclose non-financial information in accordance with Articles 19a or 29a of Directive 2013/34/EU.
 The Bank considers its deposits in current accounts with other banks intended primarily for correspondent banking as interbank loans payable on demand.
 Exposures to central governments, central banks and multinational issuers in the investment portfolio comprise mainly government bonds of the Slovak Republic and, to a lesser extent, government bonds of other members of the European Union.
 Exposures to companies which are not required to disclose non-financial information under Articles 19a or 29a of Directive 2013/34/EU have been determined by the Bank based on available information.
 The Bank determined the exposure based on the latest available data on the number of employees of the company and whether it is a public interest entity, and whether the entity issued a security listed on a European regulated market.
 The Bank has thus assessed eligibility for the taxonomy in the case of exposures to individuals and companies required to disclose non-financial information pursuant to Articles 19a or 29a of Directive 2013/34/EU in the investment portfolio.
 The Bank designates exposures from corporate loans and bonds as eligible for taxonomy according to the fund purpose under the loan agreement or prospectus, or according to the prevailing economic activity of the group of the security issuer.
 If the counterparty's activity is divided into several sectors, then the eligibility for the taxonomy of the given corporate loan exposure was evaluated by the turnover indicators or the counterparty's capital expenditure.
 If the information was not available at the time of assessing the eligibility of the loan exposure, the exposure is considered ineligible for the taxonomy.
 The Bank proceeded similarly with equity exposures.
 The Bank considers exposures from mortgage bonds to be eligible for taxonomy.
 For unit certificates, the Bank determined the eligibility for the taxonomy based on the analysis of the underlying assets.
 The Bank designates exposures to individuals as eligible for taxonomy in respect of loans for the purchase or renovation of property and loans for the purchase of cars; other loans to individuals are considered exposures unfit for taxonomy.

 The calculation of ratios for economic activities eligible within the taxonomy is based on the prudential consolidation of the Bank Group.